 What Is MoCD Type A?

-Molybdenum cofactor deficiency (MoCD) Type A is a rare genetic disease (a specific kind, also called an inborn error of metabolism) that can appear shortly after birth.1,2 Children with MoCD Type A appear normal when born.
+Molybdenum cofactor deficiency (MoCD) Type A is a rare genetic disease that can appear shortly after birth.1,2 Children with MoCD Type A do not have symptoms at birth.
 But, within a few hours to a few days (sometimes longer), they often have trouble feeding and seizures that don't improve with treatment.
 These seizures are also called intractable seizures.3

 Early diagnosis is critical—MoCD Type A is devastating and progresses rapidly.1,3,4